check-solid-white-15px

 Care:

-Food: seed mix, small insects such as fruit flies, redrunners, crickets, mealworms, buffalo worms.
+Food: seed mix, small insects such as fruit flies, redrunners, crickets, mealworms, and buffalo worms.

-How many workers should go to a nest?: From 30 workers the colony can be moved to a small nest.
+Number of workers per nest: With 30 workers, the colony can be moved to a small nest.

-Recommended nesting type: test tube, AntLab Fusion Nest, 3D, acrylic.
+Recommended nest type: test tube, AntLab Fusion Nest, 3D, acrylic.

 Messor barbarus is relatively easy to care for; the most important thing is that the colony always has sufficient seeds and water.
 You can also offer the colony an insect a few times a week.
 Observe their behavior carefully.
 If, for example, the colony doesn't accept the food, it has sufficient nutrients available, and you can try again a few days later.
 It's also important that this species is placed in a location with little to no vibration, as it is very sensitive to vibrations and becomes stressed.